Dear international student!

 In case your Russian language skills are quite good, you may be able to shop in the Russian stores on your own, even using the list of shops with their phone numbers to check on needed items by telephone.
 For most students it is recommended that you ask for help from your responsible person or other native speaker who knows this city and shops, and who can help you find just what you need.
 You can also call the International Student Services Centre, where you can obtain more detailed information.

 We also recommend you bring certain things you will undoubtedly need.

 Personal hygiene items.
 For the first few months in Tomsk your body will need to get used to new conditions (dry air, moisture, snow, and frost when winter arrives), and that may cause temporary problems with skin, hair, and nails.
 It is recommended to bring a moisturizing cream, a hygienic lip balm, masks, and possibly oils or a lotion to help your body during this period.

 Anything that would remind you of home.
 A change of lifestyle and place, and a great distance from your home, can lead to depression or loneliness.
 So, even if you are enthusiastic about your upcoming studies, we recommend bringing with you a few photos of your family, a souvenir given to you by friends, or a few items from your current home to your new home.
 These little things will make your new home, “homier” and more comfortable.

-A laptop or notebook, as modern education requires the active use of computers.
+A laptop, as modern education requires the active use of computers.